Canisback/RGAPI-challenge-2018/readme.md

 A demo can be seen here :

 http://canisback.com:4200/summoner/euw1/ODS%20Saig

 You can begin to create your template by clicking on the "New block" button and selecting a category of data to begin with.
 You can move and resize the block, pick specific data and configure options in the template viewer on the right.

+It is also possible the use a premade template, click on the "lock" button top left to see the result :

+http://canisback.com:4200/summoner/euw1/ODS%20Saig/default

-It is also possible the use a premade template : http://canisback.com:4200/summoner/euw1/ODS%20Saig/default Well... it's more the begining of a premade template, but still.
+Well... it's more the begining of a premade template, but still.

 Due to a lack of time, the result is not very good looking, suffers from critical bugs and is not really user friendly, but this is a project we will contiue to work on.
 The concept of letting the user choose the data he wants the way he wants is something that is missing a lot in today stats websites.
 No static template, even carefully designed, can't please every player as their needs are really different from a player to another.